GpuZelenograd/GpuZelenograd.github.io/EXPERT.md

   * You may use hardware programmer for 3.3V SPI if you prefer
 * Flash VBIOS variants with different channels disabled - one of them may help your GPU!

-Most of the mentioned steps are pictured below:
+Most of the mentioned steps are pictured below
 ![ExpertSteps](photo/GenerateVBIOSVariants.png)
+{: style="text-align: center;"}